USS May: World War I service

 Operating out of New London, Connecticut, May patrolled along the Atlantic coast and in the Caribbean during World War I, protecting vital Allied shipping from German U-boats.
+At that time, she was commanded by future admiral Franck Taylor Evans.

 Run aground and abandoned

 As of March 1919, she was intended for eventual service as a flagship, but she ran aground on a reef off Cape Engano, Santo Domingo on 27 July 1919; after efforts to refloat her failed she was declared abandoned on 28 February 1920.

 After unfruitful attempts to refloat her, Mays wreck was offered for sale.
 However, no purchasers appeared, and she was abandoned as unsalable in June 1923.

 Awards and honors

 Ensign Tedford H. Cann, USNRF was awarded the Medal of Honor for "courageous conduct" onboard May in November 1917.
 His citation reads:

 For courageous conduct while serving on board the U.S.S.
 May, 5 November 1917.
 Cann found a leak in a flooded compartment and closed it at the peril of his life, thereby unquestionably saving the ship.